 High blood pressure damages your body and can lead to heart disease or cardiac events (for example, a heart attack or stroke).

+Lifestyle changes can be scary to think about, but it doesn’t have to be scary or overwhelming.
 You can start with just one (or a few) steps and make a difference in your blood pressure, health, and future wellness.

 Remember the 4 quick and easy tips to lower blood pressure: